White-Hat Link Building: Definition, Rules, and Examples

 Guest Posting:

-Guest blogging or guest posting is an amazing whitehat link-building technique.
-Although it is a slow process and you get a lower number of links, they are worth the extra effort.
+Guest blogging or guest posting is an amazing white-hat link-building technique.
+Although it is a slow process and you receive fewer links, they are worth the extra effort.

 For guest blogging, you contact websites that have a blog and pitch a topic to write for them.
-If they accept your offer, you will have your blog post published on their website, which in turn drives links, traffic, and improves your rankings on SERPs, as well as enhances brand awareness.
+If they accept your offer, your blog post will be published on their website, which in turn drives links, traffic, and improves your SERP rankings, while enhancing brand awareness.

-The links that you place through guest posting allow you to control the context around your brand and include suitable related keywords.
+The links you place through guest posting allow you to control the context around your brand and to include relevant keywords.
 The primary objective of this approach is to produce high-quality content.
 You can reach out to online media outlets, bloggers, and other websites related to your niche and ask to write an article for them.
-This will assist in building your brand as a reliable source of information and authority in your industry.
+This will help build your brand as a reliable source of information and an authority in your industry.

 Content Promotion:

 Guest blogging is a very low-volume approach; however, content promotion is the contrary.
-Content promotion can bring you many links in a short amount of time and quickly expand your brand awareness.
+Content promotion can deliver many links quickly and expand your brand awareness.

-If you have written an appealing blog post that covers your organization’s key messages and is backed by facts and figures, but the blog post doesn’t reach the relevant target audience, it is useless, and your hard work is wasted!
+If you have written an appealing blog post that covers your organization’s key messages and is backed by facts and figures, but it doesn’t reach the relevant target audience, it is useless and your hard work is wasted!
 Therefore, it is important to reach out to online media outlets to promote your content.

-There is still a lack of understanding regarding content promotion, as 12% of marketing professionals think that their content is targeting the right audience with relevant content.
+There is still a lack of understanding of content promotion: 12% of marketing professionals believe their content targets the right audience and is relevant.

-If your organization is selling local services like TV, internet, etc, then utility link building is helpful as it requires less effort on our part.
-There is no need to write articles or create interesting content, but you can send a quick email.
+If your organization sells local services such as TV, internet, etc., utility link building is helpful because it requires less effort on our part.
+There is no need to write articles or create engaging content; you can simply send a quick email.

 You can look for utility and resource pages on local government sites or real estate sites, reach out to them and ask them to include your website as a resource.
 It is an easy way to target local, engaged audiences that are already looking for the services you provide.